AgileSpirit/JRocket/README.md

 ```
 $ git clone https://github.com/AgileSpirit/JavaWebStack.git
 ```
-2) Build the application
+2) Build the io.jrocket.application
 ```
 $ mvn clean install
 ```
 This may take a few minutes because default mode sources and javadocs of each dependencies are downloaded by default (see downloadJavadocs and downloadSources properties in pom.xml).

-3) Deploy and run the application in a Java Server (ex: Tomcat, JBoss, Jetty, etc.)
+3) Deploy and run the io.jrocket.application in a Java Server (ex: Tomcat, JBoss, Jetty, etc.)

 Eclipse IDE integration
 =======================